Car Accident Attorneys in South Carolina

-According to the South Carolina Traffic Collision Fact Book 2019 Edition, there is:
+According to the South Carolina Traffic Collision Fact Book 2020 Edition, there are:

-If you’ve been injured or lost a loved one to a car accident like this, it’s critical to take action now.
+If you have been injured or lost a loved one to a car accident like this, it is critical to take action now.
 Whether it was a distracted driver, or a truck accident brought on by a tired operator, you may have rights to compensation.
 From broken bones to brain injuries or even death, a simple mistake made by careless drivers, poorly maintained vehicles, or reckless driving can create long-term outcomes.
-Our South Carolina car accident lawyer can help you pursue financial compensation for your losses.
+A South Carolina car accident lawyer can help you pursue financial compensation for your losses.

 Let’s take a closer look at some of the most common motor vehicle accident causes and their implications.

 Drunk Driving Accidents

 Drunk driving occurs when a person uses drugs or alcohol prior to operating a vehicle.
 This may include prescription medications, over-the-counter medications, or illicit drugs.
 When this occurs, their ability to react fast enough, respond to changing conditions, or drive safely is impaired.
 That puts you and all other drivers on the road at risk.

 Drunk driving is more common than many people believe.
 The South Carolina Department of Public Safety reports that:

 - Nearly half of all deadly car wrecks in the state involve impaired motorists.

 - South Carolina law enforcement officials make nearly 22,000 DUI arrests in one year.

 - One person dies from a drunk driver-involved accident every 30.8 hours.